vmware/versatile-data-kit/CONTRIBUTING.md

 # Propose a Change
 Before proposing a feature or change, consider the impact of this change.
 Does it only serve your needs, or does it serve the broader community's needs?

 For substantial features or changes, submitting your design is valuable.
-Creating a PR in Github with your proposal as markdown in the [/specs](https://github.com/vmware/versatile-data-kit/blob/main/specs) directory is recommended.
+Creating a PR in Github, following the VDK Enhancement Proposal (VEP) template, with your proposal as markdown in the [/specs](https://github.com/vmware/versatile-data-kit/blob/main/specs) directory is recommended.
 Reviews, feedback, and approvals are documented in the PR.

 Reach out to the community through Slack or e-mail in the [Contact Us](#contact-us) section to discuss your idea.
 We are happy to help.